ServiceNow Change Management Optimized for Lean Agile Environment

-Case Study: IT Infrastructure, Cloud, and ITSM
+Case Study: Infrastructure, Cloud, and ESM

 A leading provider of stock images and other media needed to modernize and improve upon its existing change management capabilities.
 The traditional change management process in place regularly resulted in approvals and projects getting delayed as changes became bottlenecked.

 The group was using ServiceNow—a popular cloud-based ITSM platform—for request fulfillment and incident management.
 The platform had been installed by a third-party vendor experienced in ServiceNow implementations, but the third-party had not worked with the IT group to optimize the platform to enable the organization’s Lean Agile approach to development.
 While the development teams were efficient and wanted to push projects into production faster, the operations teams couldn’t seem to keep up with the pace of change.
 The change management process in place was necessary to reduce risk and negative impacts to customers and partners who access and use the company’s technology, but was effectively throttling efficiency.